 The JSAs have continued to process the Transfers of Custody Assets and CAI to the five Nominated Brokers pursuant to the Distribution Plan approved by the Court on 16 October 2020.
-At the time of writing, these Transfers are now more than 99% complete (by number of Custody Asset lines per Client subject to a Transfer).
+At the time of writing, these Transfers are now 99.73% complete by number of Custody Asset lines per Client subject to a Transfer (previously 99.68% in our fifth progress report).